Milagros Ortiz Bosch: The dictatorship falls

 On 30 May 1961 surprised Milagros and the whole family in frank conspiracy.
 Dominican Youth did not take it anymore and university groups rebelled.
 Doña Angelita, her mother, still recovering from a stroke suffered a year before learning of the death of the Mirabal Sisters, with whom the Bosch family had narrowed friendship.
 Doña Angelita not withstand the torment that caused an officer recognized the SIM, César Villeta, threw all sorts of insults against young sisters killed hours earlier by agents of tyranny.
 Villeta lived outside his home.

-The celebration of the death of the tyrant and the joy of that event could not be higher, but had to observe caution, as security agencies unleashed their fury like never before against the resistance of the dictatorship.
-Many hid, not Milagros, who fought as could the Trujillo retentive until July 5, 36 days after the tyrannicide, when arrived at the airport in Punta Caucedo Airport advanced the Dominican Revolutionary Party, the party of Uncle Juan, the national hero, the famous writer, the party leader, the pride of the family ...

-And while Uncle Juan did not come in person, one of the envoys, Angel Miolán brought to "Milagritos" a very special gift: the book "Cuento de Navidad" by the uncle dedicated to his beloved niece.
-That was when she first saws her uncle's letters l.
-But was eager to meet him personally.

 The first meeting

 Milagros arrived that morning in early 1962 charged with emotion to San Isidro de Coronado in Costa Rica, to participate in a political training course with more than 70 Dominicans and three Ecuadorians among the latter Rodrigo Borja, then president of Ecuador.
 She had fallen behind because a companion, Asela Morel, had faced difficulty with their travel papers.
 The excitement of Milagros was greater than all others: I was going to finally meet Uncle Juan, a professor of that course, and who organized and its return to the motherland as leader of the PRD.

-When he reached the classroom, Milagros was surprised by the elegance and personality of the man.
-He was 52 years old, completely white hair, handsome, an extraordinarily handsome, say women type.
+When he reached the classroom, Milagros was surprised by the personality of the man.
+He was 52 years old, completely white hair, handsome, say women type.
 He was at the head table, next to Jimmy Duran, Washington Peña, Eduardo Tavarez, Antonio Canto, José Andrés Aybar Sánchez, Arnaldo Sención and ... who could not miss, José Francisco Peña Gómez.

-The dream came true.
-The embrace of Uncle Juan was memorable.
-The daughter of his sister Angelita was already a woman ... intelligent, beautiful, cultured and ... more than that, their political fan.
+The reunion with his uncle, Juan, took place as planned.
+The daughter of his sister, Angelita, had reached adulthood.
+She is described as getting an education and sharing his political views.

-Along with Pena Gomez and Rodrigo Borja, Milagros was the best course, for the pride of his uncle and leader.
+Along with Pena Gomez and Rodrigo Borja, Milagros was the selected course, for the pride of his uncle and leader.